MWSchmid/HiCdat/README.md

 [pre-processing data (large!)](http://www.botinst.uzh.ch/static/HiCat/At_pre-process_tutorial.zip)

 For the tutorial in R, download the package and the archives below, unpack the two archives, and open "HiCdat-tutorial-arabidopsis.R" in a text editor and follow the instructions.
-Note that HiCdatR requires the R libraries "gplots", "randomizeBE", and "MASS".
-You can install them with install.packages("gplots"), install.packages("randomizeBE"), and install.packages("MASS").
+Note that HiCdatR requires the R libraries "gplots", "randomizeBE", "MASS", and "HiCseg".
+You can install them with install.packages("gplots"), install.packages("randomizeBE"), install.packages("MASS"), and install.packages("HiCdat").
 The HiCdat package HiCdatR can be installed with install.packages("/path/to/HiCdatR_0.99.0.tar.gz", repos=NULL, type = "source").

 [R-package](https://github.com/MWSchmid/HiCdat/blob/master/other/HiCdatR_0.99.0.tar.gz?raw=true)